 To customize your flow's look and feel for internal users, add the flow to a Visualforce page.
 Then distribute that page through a Visualforce tab, custom button, or custom link.

-Depending on how the flow is distributed, your users see one of two Uls when they run a flow: Classic runtime or Lightning runtime.
+Depending on how a flow is distributed, your users see either the Classic runtime or Lightning runtime UI when they run the flow.
 Like its name suggests, Lightning runtime looks and feels like Lightning Experience.